matthewken19/tp/docs/UserGuide.md

 * `delete s/A0001234A` deletes a student with a student id of `A0001234A` in the address book.
   ![result for 'find alex', followed by 'delete s/A0001234A'](images/delete.png)

-### Finding a common time slot among students: `slots`
+### Finding a common available time slot among students: `slots`

 Format : `slots d/DURATION [t/TAG] [p/PERIOD] [o/DAYS]`

-* Finds a common slot of time amongst a list of students.
+* Finds a common available slot of time amongst a list of students.
 * The list of students can be narrowed down by tag(s).
-* The period of time to look for the common slot can be specified, otherwise, the default period is between 8 AM to 10 PM.
+* The period of time to look for the available common slot can be specified, otherwise, the default period is between 8 AM to 10 PM.
 * The search on which days can be specified, otherwise, the default will be from Monday to Friday.

 Examples:
-* `slots d/1` finds a common 1-hour time slot among listed students.
+* `slots d/1` finds a common available 1-hour time slot among listed students.
-* `slots d/2 p/10-6 o/mon, tue, fri` finds a common 2-hour time slot on monday, tuesday and wednesday among listed students.
+* `slots d/2 p/10-18 o/mon, tue, fri` finds a common available 2-hour time slot on monday, tuesday and wednesday among listed students.
-* `slots d/1 t/tutorial-1 p/10-16` finds a common 1-hour time slot for students tagged with `tutorial-1` from 10am to 6pm.
+* `slots d/1 t/tutorial-1 p/10-16` finds a common available 1-hour time slot for students tagged with `tutorial-1` from 10am to 6pm.
   ![result of slot command](images/slots.png)

 ### Clearing all students: `clear`